 After settling on Unreal Engine and attempting to learn via YouTube tutorials, etc., I realized I needed a more structured approach and, more importantly, some experts from whom I could get direct responses to questions, problem-solving, and candid feedback.

-I’d been following William Faucher and Deepak Chetty as Unreal filmmakers for a while, so when I saw they both mentored at CG Spectrum and that there was a self-driven 3-month intensive course on virtual production, the Unreal Connectors program, it felt like a perfect fit for my needs.
+I’d been following William Faucher and Deepak Chetty as Unreal filmmakers for a while, so when I saw they both mentored at CG Spectrum, it felt like a perfect fit for my needs.

-Rogue Squadron — Anthony's short film, created in Unreal Engine as part of the Unreal Connectors: Virtual Production program.
+Rogue Squadron — Anthony's short film, created in Unreal Engine.

 Recreating the opening sequence of Top Gun with a Star Wars twist!